What Happens If an Accounting Firm Does Not Comply with AML/CTF Obligations

 Scenario 1: The firm is captured but is not enrolled with AUSTRAC

 If your accounting firm provides a designated service, you must enrol.
-For tranche 2 accounting firms, AUSTRAC states enrolment opens on 31 March 2026 and you must be enrolled by 29 July 2026.
+For tranche 2 accounting firms, AUSTRAC states enrolment opens on 31 March 2026 and you must ensure your business is enrolled by 29 July 2026.

-If an incident occurs and you were not enrolled, it is harder to argue it was a one off mistake because the starting position is already non compliance.
+If an incident occurs and you were not enrolled, it is harder to argue the issue was a one-off mistake, because the firm is already in a state of non-compliance.

 ---